jbaumann/pio_and_stm32cubeide/README.md

 `platformio init --board <your board config> --project-option "framework=stm32cube"`

-3. PlatformIO creates additional folders which you can delete.
+3. PlatformIO creates additional folders most of which you probably can delete (include, lib, src, test...).
+I would keep them, they don't need that much space...
 4. Open platformio.ini.
 Change the `src_dir` and the `include_dir` in the [platformio] section.
 5. Copy one of the setup scripts to your project directory.
 6. Add the script to your board environment.
 Either use the manual script or the automatic script with the following line (example contains the automatic script):